bluefightred/TheHive_Slack_Notifications/README.md

 # Installations and Configurations Overview

 ### 1.1 Components
-- My existing SOC build constructs of a VM Server running TheHive, Cortex, MISP, and all supporting software and Databases using Docker-Compose.
+- My existing SOC build constructs of a VM running TheHive, Cortex, MISP, and all supporting software and Databases using Docker-Compose.
 So it is logical that this integration code is also running as part of the Docker-compose construct.
 - TheHive's built-in webhook sender
 - Python Flask webhook server
 - Slack incoming webhook